Data Modeling Guide

 "Duplicate technical name": - Rename one of the components - Ensure all names are unique within the model

-"Invalid pattern": - Check regex syntax - Test pattern with regex tester - Use simpler pattern if complex
+"Invalid pattern": - Check regex syntax - Test pattern with the XML Regex Reference & Sandbox - Use simpler pattern if complex

 "Min greater than Max": - Adjust range constraints - Ensure Min < Max